loopstick/Mechatronics-CCA-Spring-2018/README.md

 ####Required Textbook
-No textbook is required, but there are many good online references and a few good books out there we can recommend — it might be useful to get a book as a reference.
+No textbook is required, but there are many good online references and a few good books out there I can recommend.
+We also have a good assortment of books in the library.

 ####Prerequisites
 * Basic algebra.
 You should be comfortable with simple equations,